PaulZC/Qwiic_Iridium_9603N/LEARN.md

 I2C to Serial bridge.
 (Software serial isn't up to the job.)

 Spence Konde has written a comprehensive library called [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore) which provides full support for the ATtiny841.
-**At the time of writing, you will need to download ATTinyCore directly from GitHub as the version in Arduino Board Manager does not yet include
-[one important fix](https://github.com/SpenceKonde/ATTinyCore/commit/0d17000a645234bb540b82086debf39ccb87f172) which the Qwiic Iridium 9603N needs.**
+You will need to use version 1.3.0 of the library (or later) as it includes [one important fix](https://github.com/SpenceKonde/ATTinyCore/commit/0d17000a645234bb540b82086debf39ccb87f172) which the Qwiic Iridium 9603N needs.

 [The Iridium SBD library](https://github.com/PaulZC/IridiumSBD) contains high level functions which you can call to control and communicate with the Qwiic Iridium 9603N.
 They do all of the heavy lifting for you.
-However, the following will be useful if you want to understand how the I2C interface works so you can develop your own Wire functions should you want to.
+However, the following sections will be useful if you want to understand how the I2C interface works so you can develop your own Wire functions should you want to.

 The Qwiic Iridium 9603N emulates a slave I2C device with a fixed address of 0x63.
 You can change the address but only by editing the